ymtszw/ex_ghpr/README.md

 - Open Pull Request
     - Automatically push, put title, write issue URL in description
-    - Also, copy resultant Pull Request URL to clipboard, open issue URL in browser
+    - Also, copy resultant Pull Request URL to clipboard
     - You can configure issue tracker URL and identities **per repository**
         - This is my original intension for this tool over `hub`!
 - Search Pull Requests related to a SHA hash or file name